 Trust is a building block of relationships and is vital in determining who a good interaction partner is.
-People perform costly behavior, such as rule-following behavior, to demonstrate to others that they are moral (Abele & Wojciszke, 2014; Baumard et al., 2014; Cottrell, Neuberg, & Li, 2007; Landy, Piazza, & Goodwin, 2016; Landy & Uhlmann, 2018; Peeters, 1992; Wojciszke, Abele, & Baryla, 2009) and trustworthy (Jordan, Hoffman, Nowak, & Rand, 2016).
+People perform costly behavior, such as rule-following, to demonstrate to others that they are moral (Abele & Wojciszke, 2014; Baumard et al., 2014; Cottrell, Neuberg, & Li, 2007; Landy, Piazza, & Goodwin, 2016; Landy & Uhlmann, 2018; Peeters, 1992; Wojciszke, Abele, & Baryla, 2009) and trustworthy (Jordan, Hoffman, Nowak, & Rand, 2016).
 For instance, companies in the free market like Fairtrade and Tony’s Chocolonely use logos with moral appeals to signal their trustworthiness to others, all of which aim to attract potential partner organizations and customers.
 Additionally, companies do not often function in isolation; rather in a market with competitors and partners, and it is this competition that can make both companies and individuals both more cooperative and trustworthy.
 Barclay & Willer (2006), for instance, found that when people have the opportunity to be selected as a partner and benefit from this interaction, people competed against each other in an attempt to signal their superior generosity to selectors and, thus, show that they were better interaction partners than their competitors.
 Biological markets and the arising partner selection pressures can thus facilitate cooperation mediated by environment-dependent trustworthiness.

 Previous research highlighted the importance of morality in rule-following behavior where three dimensions predict behavioral intentions.
 First, people like to think of themselves as moral beings (Abeler, Becker, & Falk, 2014; Abeler, Nosenzo, & Raymond, 2019; Jordan, Mullen, & Murnighan, 2011; Mazar, Amir, & Ariely, 2008).
 They care about what others think of them (Gausel & Leach, 2011; Lacetera & Macis, 2010; Utikal & Fischbacher, 2013), and, therefore, when people expect to depend on others, they predict others’ moral intentions (Cottrell et al., 2007; Landy et al., 2016; Landy & Uhlmann, 2018; Peeters, 1992; Wojciszke et al., 2009) and favor cues of trustworthiness and cooperativeness among other less important ones such as sincerity and honesty (Anderson, 1968).
 Second, people expect others to turn their behavioral intentions into actual behavior and predict how likely others will do so by how competent (i.e., the ability achieve goals; (Fiske, Xu, Cuddy, & Glick, 1999)) and, third, how sociable (i.e., the ease to recruit allies; Brambilla, Rusconi, Sacchi, & Cherubini (2011); Goodwin (2015)) they perceive them to be.
 For instance, those who are both highly competent and outgoing will be more successful in pursuing their intentions than those who are less skillful and introverted, and all these dimensions together shape how people perceive each other and, ultimately, signal who a ‘good’ interaction partner is.